ONDC-Official/mobility-specification/api/components/docs/log-verification.md

-## Log submission Scenarios for Metro
+## Log submission Scenarios

 #### Instructions
 - Create a fork of the [verification-logs](https://github.com/ONDC-Official/verification-logs) repository.
-- Create a folder with the name of your entity under your domain folder "TRV11" for metro
+- Create a folder with the name of your entity under your domain folder "TRV11"
 - Commit your logs in the folder (logs should include request & response payloads for all enabled APIs as per the scenarios below)
 - Create PR and label it with your domain name
 - Once submitted, please refer to the comments on logs submitted and update the PR based on the comments provided